inside.ewu.edu

 Undergraduate Program

-The Teaching of English as a Second Language program (TESL) is offered as a minor, a certificate, and a B.A. degree in cooperation with the Department of English & Philosophy as well as the programs of Chinese, French, German, Japanese, and Spanish.
+The Teaching of English as a Second Language program (TESL) is offered as a minor, a certificate, and a B.A. degree in cooperation with the Department of English & Philosophy as well as the programs of French, German, Japanese, and Spanish.
 This program works closely with Spokane area English language programs through academic service learning to provide opportunities to put theory into practice in purposeful ways.
 Completion of ENGL 360 before beginning the courses in English as a Second Language (ESLG) program is recommended but not required.

 The English as a Second Language program is designed for teacher preparation for employment in the U.S. (English as a Second Language) and overseas (English as a Foreign Language).
 Those seeking employment in U.S. K–12 contexts can complete a minor which they will apply as a minor endorsement to a Washington state teaching certificate.
 Those seeking to teach overseas can complete a minor, a TESOL Certificate, or a major (which combines a TESOL Certificate and a language minor).
 Students are prepared through the examination of fundamentals of educational linguistics, second language acquisition and literacy, and culture.
 An understanding of methods and assessment is built upon this theoretical basis.
 Three practicum experiences, which build upon each other, enable students to put theory into practice.
 This program may be taken as a sequence through an academic year or may be taken over multiple years.